 Overlooking Downtown and the Pacific Ocean, 1,200-acre Balboa Park is the cultural heart of San Diego.
-Ranked as one of the world’s best parks by the Project for Public Spaces, it’s also where you can find most of the city’s museums, art galleries, the Tony Award–winning Old Globe Theatre, and the world-famous San Diego Zoo.
-Often referred to as the "Smithsonian of the West" for its concentration of museums, Balboa Park is also a series of botanical gardens, performance spaces, and outdoor playrooms endeared in the hearts of residents and visitors alike.
+This is where you'll find most of the city’s museums, art galleries, the Tony Award–winning Old Globe Theatre, and the world-famous San Diego Zoo.
+Often referred to as the "Smithsonian of the West" for its concentration of museums, Balboa Park is also a series of botanical gardens, performance spaces, and outdoor playrooms endeared to the hearts of residents and visitors alike.

 Thanks to the "Mother of Balboa Park," Kate Sessions, who suggested hiring a landscape architect in 1889, wild and cultivated gardens are an integral part of the park, featuring 350 species of trees.
 What Balboa Park would have looked like had she left it alone can be seen at Florida Canyon (between the main park and Morley Field, along Park Boulevard)—an arid landscape of sagebrush, cactus, and a few small trees.